imyuanwen/RoamResearchNotionTheme/README.md

 # RoamResearchNotionTheme
-This is a css file for Roam Theme.
+This is a CSS file for Roam Theme.

+# Tutorial
+1. Go to the theme.css file.
+2. Copy the code.
+3. Go to your Roam roam/css page.
+4. Paste the code in a code block.